teiniker/teiniker-lectures-secureservices/README.md

 # Secure Services by Example

-This project collects examples, exercises and model solutions needed as an introduction to software design.
+This project collects examples, exercises and model solutions to give an introduction to API Security ans secure design of micro services.

-Based on these examples, an inductive learning approach to architectural risk analysis and penetration testing can be used.
+* API Security Basics

+* Edge Security

-* Web Service Patterns
+* Service to Service Communication

-* Web Service Security
+* Service Infrastructure

 See also:
 [Secure Coding by Exampe](https://github.com/teiniker/teiniker-lectures-securecoding) and